TherealJoeyw/ExoCortex/README.md

 1. Navigate to the `Stage 1 (setup)` directory in this repository.
 2. Open the `Disk 1.txt` file and copy its entire contents.
-3. Go to your preferred AI Chat service (ChatGPT, Claude, Gemini, etc.) and start a brand new chat.
+3. Go to your preferred AI Chat service (ChatGPT, Claude, Gemini, etc.) and start a brand new chat. (we strongly suggest "Gemini 2.5 pro" on https://aistudio.google.com/)
 4. Paste the contents of Disk 1 as your very first message and hit send.
 5. The AI will transform into **The Catalyst** and begin the guided installation.
 Follow its instructions; the more you tell it the better it works.